Alice in Chains (album): Reception

-Alice in Chains was recognized by some for being a musical progression for the band, with certain critics specifically noting a breakaway from the grunge label that had been assigned to the group.
-In contrast to their previous albums, Jon Pareles remarked in his review for The New York Times that Alice in Chains distanced itself from the raw distortions associated with grunge, instead sounding "cleanly delineated and meticulously layered".
-Jon Wiederhorn of Rolling Stone highlighted heavy influence from Jar of Flies, and praised the lyrical honesty throughout the album.
-Noting that the songs "achieve a startling, staggering and palpable impact", he concluded that the album was a "musical rebirth" for the band.
+Some music critics recognized Alice in Chains for being a musical progression for the band, and critics noted a break away from the grunge label that had been assigned to them.
+Jon Pareles said in his review for The New York Times, in contrast with their previous albums, Alice in Chains distances itself from the raw distortions associated with grunge, instead sounding "cleanly delineated and meticulously layered".
+Jon Wiederhorn of Rolling Stone highlighted a strong influence from Jar of Flies, and praised the lyrical honesty of the album.
+Noting the songs "achieve a startling, staggering and palpable impact", he concluded the album was a "musical rebirth" for the band.

-Conversely, Billboards Paul Verna wrote that the album returns to the band's already well-known grunge sound and would thus be a hit with the band's core fans.
-However, he still acknowledged the band's more acoustic arrangements present on the album, likening them to Jar of Flies and R.E.M.
-People enthusiastically praised Staley and Cantrell's performances and wrote that the "eerily compelling" music would fit well in a horror film, especially one by Wes Craven or Clive Barker.
-Greg Kot of the Chicago Tribune opined that "acoustic guitars, buried spoken vocals, a mix that ranges from stripped-down clarity to white noise chaos, and the band's sneaky way with a melody mark Alice in Chains as its most accomplished record," noting that the callbacks to Jar of Flies enhanced the finished product.
-The Toronto Suns Peter Howell likewise praised the mix of styles, hailing the effort as "a most welcome recovery" from the band's personal turmoil.
-J.D.
-Considine remarked for The Baltimore Sun that the album used "some of the crunchiest guitar and heaviest riffs Alice in Chains has ever used but that it does so without really sounding like a metal album", while also praising Staley's distinctive performances on "God Am", "Sludge Factory", and "Again".
-John C. Wooten enthusiastically praised the album in The Charlotte Observer, stating that both the aggressive and calmer offerings on the album surpassed those of Dirt.
+According to Billboards Paul Verna, Alice in Chains returns to the band's already well-known grunge sound and would thus be a hit with the band's core fans.
+He acknowledged the acoustic arrangements on the album, likening them to Jar of Flies and the work of R.E.M.
+People praised Staley's and Cantrell's performances, and wrote the "eerily compelling" music would fit well in a horror film, especially one by Wes Craven or Clive Barker.
+Greg Kot of the Chicago Tribune wrote: "acoustic guitars, buried spoken vocals, a mix that ranges from stripped-down clarity to white noise chaos, and the band's sneaky way with a melody mark Alice in Chains as its most accomplished record", noting the callbacks to Jar of Flies enhance the finished product.
+Toronto Suns Peter Howell also praised the mix of styles, hailing the effort as "a most welcome recovery" from the band's personal turmoil.
+J. D. Considine, writing for The Baltimore Sun, said the album has "some of the crunchiest guitar and heaviest riffs Alice in Chains has ever used but that it does so without really sounding like a metal album", and praised Staley's distinctive performances on "God Am", "Sludge Factory", and "Again".
+John C. Wooten, in The Charlotte Observer, praised the album, stating both the aggressive and calm tracks on the album surpass those of Dirt.